Eppo-exp/eppo-docs/docs/data-management/definitions/fact-sql.md

 You can update facts by clicking the `Edit` button to access the Fact SQL.
 At this point you can edit the SQL as you like, but the mapping fields will be locked down until the SQL is validated with a run.

-Pressing the `Run` button will enable the mapping fields and the `Save & Close` button to save any changes made in either the SQL or mapping.
+Pressing the `Run` button will enable the mapping fields.
+Click `Save & Close` button to save any changes made in either the SQL or mapping.

 :::note
 Any running experiments with metrics based on the updated Fact SQL will automatically fully refresh those metrics on the next experiment update.